After 8 years as NBA assistant, Hammon to lead team in WNBA - WHIZ News

 Becky Hammon was ready to lead her own team.
 So she went back to where her professional career began — the WNBA.

-Hammon, an assistant with the San Antonio Spurs, will take over as the Las Vegas Aces’ head coach and general manager after the NBA season concludes.
+Hammon, an assistant with the San Antonio Spurs, will take over as the Las Vegas Aces’ head coach after the NBA season concludes.

 “Being the head coach of the Las Vegas Aces is a step forward and a step in the right direction for myself and for women’s basketball,” Hammon said.
 “I cannot emphasize enough the importance of this opportunity that I have.
 There’s something to being a head coach.”